Ōhaeawai

 Ōhaeawai is a small village at the junction of State Highway 1 and State Highway 12 in the Far North District of New Zealand, some 250 km from Auckland.
 The town of Kaikohe is 10.4 km to the west, and the Bay of Islands is a short drive to the east.

 The New Zealand Ministry for Culture and Heritage gives a translation of "place of thermal waters" for Ōhaeawai.

 History

-Nearby is the site of the bloody Battle of Ohaeawai fought at Pene Taui's pā (fort) during the Flagstaff War in 1845.
+Nearby is the site of the bloody Battle of Ōhaeawai fought at Pene Taui's pā (fort) during the Flagstaff War in 1845.
 The therapeutic mercurial waters of the minor health spa of Ngawha Springs are in a small thermal area to the west, where Northland prison is situated.
 The village is the centre of a rich farming district as a result of the fertile volcanic soils, with the district known to the Ngāpuhi as Tai-a-mai.